Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

 # 15.4 Configure Floating Static Routes
 ## 15.4.1 Floating Static Routes
-A **floating static route** is used to provide a backup path to a primary static or d
+A **floating static route** is used to provide a backup path to a primary static or dynamic route, in case of link failure.
+- It will only be used when the primary route is not available
+- Configured with a higher administrative distance than the primary route